-Knowing your water hardness is one step which should help you define the approach of preventing calcium buildup.
+Knowing your water hardness is one step that should help you define the approach to prevent calcium buildup.

 Soften your water

-There are many approaches of softening water.
-One of the best and simple option is to use softener tablets.
+There are many approaches to softening water.
+One of the best and simple options is to use softener tablets.
 You add them to the humidifier tank and by that, you also reduce the frequency of cleaning your humidifier.

 Often change your humidifier water

-Assumed by many, but changing your humidifier water regularly is one significant remedy of avoiding calcium buildup.
+Assumed by many, but changing your humidifier water regularly is one significant remedy for avoiding calcium buildup.
 How regular you do it will, however, depend on the capacity of your humidifier’s tank.
-In case your tank is bit larger, you can change the water every 2 to 3 days.
+In case your tank is a bit larger, you can change the water every 2 to 3 days.